 No, it doesn't affect your fertility

 In my practice, I have heard from a lot of people about their worries and concerns about birth control.
-There are some really common misconceptions out there about birth control, and in celebration of Thanks, Birth Control Day this year (tomorrow, November 13th!), I want to clear some of them up.
+There are some really common misconceptions out there about birth control, and I’m here to clear some of them up.

 1. You don’t need an exam to get most types of birth control.

 You’re sitting on the exam table in a paper gown, sticking to the table paper, waiting for some stranger to talk to you about your birth control, and thinking, “is this really necessary to get my prescription refilled?”
 Probably not—the good news is most birth control methods don’t require a physical exam.
 Unless you’re getting an IUD, you don’t need a pelvic exam or an STI test, and you never need to get a Pap smear to get birth control.
 While those things are generally recommended for most people, they just aren’t necessary before you can get your birth control.

 Want to skip the in-person visit all together?
 You can even order the pill, the patch, and the ring online or with an app, so you don’t even have to leave the comfort of your couch to get your birth control delivered to you.

 2. Using birth control now doesn’t affect your chances of getting pregnant in the future.